 Created in 1959 by voters, the Greater Boise Auditorium District is dedicated to promoting economic activity and growth in the Boise area.
 Its purpose, as outlined in Idaho Code, Title 67, Chapter 49 is to “serve the public need and promote the prosperity, security, and general welfare” of the District’s residents.
 To that end, the District is authorized to build, operate, maintain, market, and manage public auditoriums, exhibit halls, convention centers, sports arenas, and similar facilities.

 In 1990, the Greater Boise Auditorium District completed construction of Boise Centre—the District’s first operating entity and Idaho’s largest convention facility.
-With the expansion and renovations projects completed Boise Centre has the tools necessary to complete for larger convention groups and host multiple meetings and events simultaneously.
+With the expansion and renovations projects completed in 2017, Boise Centre has the tools necessary to complete for larger convention groups and host multiple meetings and events simultaneously.

 Through the years, Boise Centre has consistently proven to be a vital component of the community’s economic health, drawing thousands of visitors annually, who spend monies in hotels, restaurants, transportation, entertainment, retail, and recreational activities.
 In 2019, Boise Centre generated $22 million in local economic benefit.